silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 And there is a difference between the two that matters more to me than anything else in this letter.
 The autism I would not give back.
 It is not damage and there is nothing in it to repair.
 The other part was done to me.
 It did not have to happen, and I will be carrying it for the rest of my life.

 I will be honest about the state of the evidence, because it is messier than I would like.
-Telling autism and complex trauma apart is genuinely difficult - the two are confused in clinic often enough that researchers have had to survey specialists just to reach some agreement on how to distinguish them. [^31] What is better established is that autistic people report trauma symptoms following experiences that do not meet the formal definition of a traumatic event at all. [^32] Which is exactly what I am describing.
+Telling autism and complex trauma apart is genuinely difficult - the two are confused in clinic often enough that researchers have had to survey specialists just to reach some agreement on how to distinguish them. [^32] What is better established is that autistic people report trauma symptoms following experiences that do not meet the formal definition of a traumatic event at all. [^33] Which is exactly what I am describing.
 A thousand small verdicts do not look like trauma from the outside.
 Not one of them was ever meant to be the one that did the damage.
 They were not supposed to have to be survived together.

-Which left me with one model for what to do when two people don't think alike, because it was the only one anybody had ever shown me: find the one who is wrong, and correct him.
+That childhood left me with one model for what to do when two people don't think alike, because it was the only one anybody had ever shown me: find the one who is wrong, and correct him.

 So when my children did not think the way I did, I did the thing that had been done to me.
 I tried to correct it.
 I explained.
 I re-explained.
 I broke the logic down further, and further, certain that if I could only get the reasoning small enough it would go in, because the reasoning was *obvious*.